Identifying ExtremaIn Exercises 19–40:a. Find the open intervals ... | Channels for Pearson+

 Increasing and Decreasing Intervals

-A function is increasing on an interval if its derivative is positive throughout that interval, and decreasing if its derivative is negative.
-By applying the First Derivative Test to f(r) = 3r³ + 16r, we can identify these intervals, which are key to understanding the overall shape and behavior of the function.
+A function is increasing on an interval if its derivative is positive over that interval, and decreasing if the derivative is negative.
+By analyzing the sign of the derivative across different intervals, you can determine where the function rises or falls, which is crucial for identifying behavior patterns in the function.

 Recommended video: